-Huntingdon Academy recognises online abuse and exploitation, including sexual abuse and sexual or criminal exploitation, as a safeguarding issue and all concerns will be reported to and dealt with by the DSL (or deputy), in line with our Safeguarding policy.
+HUNTINGDON Academy recognises online abuse and exploitation, including sexual abuse and sexual or criminal exploitation, as a safeguarding issue and all concerns will be reported to and dealt with by the DSL (or deputy), in line with our Safeguarding policy.

-Huntingdon Academy will ensure that all members of the community are aware of online child abuse and sexual or criminal exploitation, including the possible grooming approaches which may be employed by offenders to target pupils, and understand how to respond to concerns.
+HUNTINGDON Academy will ensure that all members of the community are aware of online child abuse and sexual or criminal exploitation, including the possible grooming approaches which may be employed by offenders to target pupils, and understand how to respond to concerns.

 We will implement preventative approaches for online child abuse and exploitation via a range of age- and ability-appropriate education for pupils, staff and parents/carers.
-We will support this through our IT curriculum.